 Who do I go with?

 You can visit the Walker with a date, with a friend, or with 20 of your friends!
-This night is open to all everyone and is always free.
+This night is open to everyone and is always free.
 The more the merrier.
 Just no pets allowed, unfortunately.
 Or live plants.
 Leave your plants at home.

 What do I do when I show up?

-Meh, art’s not really my thing.
+Art’s not really my thing.
 What do I do?

-Or try out these other things:
+Or try out these other options:

 - Grab a drink or a bite in Esker Grove before you pop into the galleries.
 Make a reservation ahead of time, or simply find a seat at the bar.
 Dinner menu starts at 5 pm.